Have questions about Zeebe? On this page, we’ve collected a list of frequently asked questions about the project, product, and how to get involved.

 For example, because Zeebe will be used to orchestrate workflows where all tasks are completed by external services–services that might be written in many different programming languages–Zeebe clients are based on gRPC, and the protocol makes it easy to generate a client in any gRPC-supported programming language.
 In Camunda BPM, on the other hand, external task clients are wrapped around the engine’s REST API, and each new client is relatively manual to create.

-This table provides a brief summary of some key differences between Camunda BPM and Zeebe.
+The table below provides a brief summary of some key differences between Camunda BPM and Zeebe.
 Below the table, we’ll also link to a few relevant blog posts and sections of the docs where you can learn more about Zeebe.
+We also discussed this topic in a Zeebe webinar, which you can watch online here.

 - To learn more about partitioning and scalability in Zeebe, see this blog post.